-The examination pass standard is set by the Professional Designations Committee.
+The examination pass standard is approved by the Professional Designations Committee.
 As the Certification Assessment is the highest level of assessment to achieve CFP status, the examination pass standard must comply with standards set by the Financial Planning Standards Board and is based on the level of skills and applied knowledge expected of a CFP practitioner.
 The pass standard is determined using accepted methodology for professional certification examinations.
-Students should expect a standard of around 70% in order to pass the examination component.

 It is your responsibility to regularly check for updates.
 You will receive a 'fail' mark should you fail to attend your examination.
-We cannot offer you alternative dates and times if you have simply misread the information.
+We cannot offer you alternative dates and times if you have simply misread the information or have not given enough notice to the education team.